briandong/projGen/README.md

   rakefile
 ```

+If the case option is omitted in run, a default case sample_base_test is used, the same as

+> rake run[:sample_base_test ]

-**Benefit:** multiple cases can run simultaneously based on the same snapshot to improve the simulation efficiency.
+Benefit:** multiple cases can run simultaneously based on the same snapshot to improve the simulation efficiency.

 #### verdi